yasanthaniroshan/cc1310-mioty/Template/Readme.md

     ```

 > [!WARNING]
 > If you see error msg like `Contiki-ng SDK not found.
-Please set the CONTIKI path.`, make sure contiki-ng sdk is installed
-> If contiki-ng sdk is installed,then set the `CONTIKI` path in the Makefile
+Please set the CONTIKI path.`, make sure contiki-ng sdk is installed.If contiki-ng sdk is installed,then set the `CONTIKI` path in the Makefile